 Artion Galleries.
 Founded by the Greek family of Manolakis, based in Geneva, Switzerland, and maintaining locations in Greek destinations, including Athens, this is an important name in the global art market, organizing events and private sales for the elite of art collectors and focusing on the most distinguished artists of the previous generations and the most promising ones of our times.
 It presents a meticulously curated mix of serious works of art made by established professionals.
 Greek and international artists of a huge impact are represented, so make an effort to visit the gallery on Voukourestiou Street in Kolonaki, the most prestigious of all streets in Athens.

 Roma Gallery.
-This new gallery in Kolonaki, showcasing and representing acclaimed post-War and up-and-coming contemporary artists, has a rich international program accented with Greek artists’ works.
+This relatively new gallery in Kolonaki, showcasing and representing acclaimed post-War and up-and-coming contemporary artists, has a rich international program accented with Greek artists’ works.
 It focuses on presenting its clientele with a boundary-pushing collection infused with rare pieces from the past and new exciting trends.
 Fresh talent is abundant within its eclectic roster.

 CAN Gallery by Christina Androulidaki.
 Among other creative spaces, boutiques, coffee shops, and restaurants on the prestigious Anagnostopoulou street in Kolonaki, this space is committed to promoting emerging art talent from Greece and worldwide.
 With art studies in the UK and previous experience, Christina Androulidaki set up to establish in 2012 a gallery that will introduce collectors and art lovers to the latest in contemporary art.
 She is one of the youngest gallerists in Athens, organizing exhibits that are often mentioned in the ArtForum magazine.